-EPL 7541 is located south of Gobabis in the Omaheke region.
+EPL 7529 is located northwest of Gobabis in the Omaheke region.
 The necessary exploration work on the EPL will be operated by the Kuiseb Copper Company (Pty) Ltd under a Joint Venture (JV) agreement with Rio Tinto (Pty) Ltd.

 The proposed project aims to undertake mineral exploration activities on said EPL for base and rare metals, precious metals, which are described in detail throughout the report.
 Please see the locality map below (Figure 1).